20 Oct 2012

-Lebanese opposition calls for “day of rage” against Syrian president
+Lebanese opposition political party has called for a “day of rage”

 The opposition group, March 14 coalition urged the Lebanese to attend the Sunday’s funeral.